Credentials - We Know It's Important To You!

 - ACS is recognised by IARC.
 You can see the standards they endorse and adhere to on the IARC website.

-- ACS is affiliated with a group of around a dozen other colleges, located in Australia, the UK, USA, New Zealand, Philippines, France and Ireland (see Educational Affiliates).
+- ACS is affiliated with a group of around a dozen other colleges, located in the UK, Australia, USA, New Zealand, Philippines, France and Ireland (see Educational Affiliates).
 Many of these colleges hold government endorsement and offer articulation for ACS graduates into accredited qualifications or formal qualification progression pathways.
 Affiliates in the Europe include Warwickshire College, ADL, YesLearnFast, Learning Cloud, Academy of Health Courses and Warnborough College.
 Warnborough College offers a range of degrees in Psychology and other subjects.
 You can find out more about the BSc In Psychology and Counselling on their website.

 - Working in partnership with businesses and industry more broadly.
 Over the decades, ACS has developed many courses with input from industry organisations ranging from accreditation bodies to professional associations and businesses.
 You can view the different disciplines within which we offer courses, and a full listing of ACS courses by following the link here.